-The technical activities required for obtaining harvesting rights depend on the source type, and include: forest inventory, granting of log permit, establishment of log book A, timber cutting, transport of timber and sawmill activities.
+The technical activities required for obtaining harvesting rights depend on the source type and include: forest inventory, granting of log permit, establishment of log book A, timber cutting, transport of timber and sawmill activities.
 The forest inventories are conducted under FA technical supervision.
-The FA is mandated to grant the log permit to businessperson to enter into forestlands for establishment of log book A. The log book A is normally included timber volumes for royalty payment as described on point A1 above.
-In order to transport timbers, a businessperson must obtain permits.
-The processes of obtaining permits to transport timber are detailed as shown in the two visualize diagrams Step I and Step II below.
+The FA is mandated to grant the log permit to a businessperson, to enter into forestlands for establishment of log book A. The log book A is normally included timber volumes for royalty payment.
+In order to transport timber a permit must be obtained.
+The processes of obtaining permits to transport timber are detailed in the two diagrams below (Step I and Step II).